Search This Blog

 2. Pumpkin Spice - this wall hanging needs the pumpkins appliqued down and something done about an outside border and it will be ready to quilt.

 3. A strip quilt trying to use up the leftovers from several log cabin quilts.
-This one is more an idea at this point so I guess we will see how it works out - sorry, no photos yet.
+This one is more an idea at this point so I guess we will see how it works out.
+For more info, go here on my new blog.

-Another place for quilting ideas is my Pintrest account: https://www.pinterest.com/morrfamily0476/
+Another place for quilting ideas is my Pinterest account.

 Saturday, August 31, 2019